httptoolkit/httptoolkit-website/src/posts/frida-certificate-pinning.md

 The next step is to start exploring further, to examine the APIs used and data leaked by other popular apps, and to help find and fix cases where this Frida script doesn't yet work, so we can stub out every last pinning API.
 Get testing!

 Have any questions, or run into problems?
-Feel free to open an issue [on GitHub](https://github.com/httptoolkit/frida-android-unpinning/issues/new/choose) or get in touch [on Twitter](https://twitter.com/pimterry).
+Feel free to open an issue [on GitHub](https://github.com/httptoolkit/frida-interception-and-unpinning/issues/new/choose) or get in touch [on Mastodon](https://toot.cafe/@pimterry) or [on Twitter](https://twitter.com/pimterry).